Boutiques Singapore returns in 2026 with new fashion labels, lifestyle goodies, cool experiences, good food, and more.

-Our favourite shopping event, Boutiques Singapore, returns with its 2025 Gifting Edition!
+Our favourite shopping event, Boutiques Singapore, returns for its Spring Summer 2026 Edition!
 If you think this is just another flea market in Singapore, think again.
-Celebrating all things independent, original, and design-forward, it shines a full-blown spotlight on over 300 local designers.
+Celebrating all things independent, original, local, and design-forward, it shines a full-blown spotlight on over 300 designers.
 It’s the place to be for exclusive launches and unique finds, from fashion to home decor and food.
 Got a shopping itch you need to scratch?
-This is where you need to be on the weekend.
+This is one of the hottest things to do over the weekend in Singapore.

 Boutiques Singapore: Details at a glance